frisky-gh/ncrtbuilder/README.md

-# ncrtbuilder
-Nagios / Naemon CRT Monitor : Plugin-based simple framework of Naemon.
-You can write plugins by your favorite language.
+NCRT Builder
 ====

 ## Description

 NCRT (Nagios / Naemon CRT Monitor) is a plugin-based simple framework.
-It bases from 3 parts: Builder, Master, and Agent. ncrtbuilder is the Builder part, and builds Master and Agent part.
+It bases from 3 parts: Builder, Master, and Agent. ncrtbuilder is the Builder part, and deployes Master and Agent part on each nodes by Ansible.

+You can write plugins by your favorite language on NCRT framework.
+Since NCRT needs only simple rules for plugins, plugins can be also described by shell script.

 ## Requirement